Virtual data room for features hero.

 Intralinks, Datasite, and similar platforms don't publish pricing.
 You go through a sales process and get a custom quote based on deal size, duration, and storage.
 Expect to spend well above $1,000/month for any serious M&A process.

-For most founders in a seed to Series B raise, flat-plan providers hit the right balance of features and cost.
+For most companies, flat-plan providers hit the right balance of features and cost.
 You don't need enterprise infrastructure for a two-month due diligence process with three investors.

-If you send the same data room link to every investor, you lose the ability to track engagement per firm and revoke access individually.
+If you send the same data room link to every visitor, you lose the ability to track engagement per firm and revoke access individually.
 Always create a unique link per recipient.

 No access controls on the cap table